Top 10 Used OCT for Glaucoma as a Screening Tool

 Features of Optos Silverstone:

-• Combines UWF & SS-OCT: The Optos Silverstone device combines the optomap-guided OCT swept source with ultra-widefield or UWF fundus capture.
-Thus, aiding in the improved management of patients and also in making impactful treatment decisions.
+- Combines UWF & SS-OCT: The Optos Silverstone device combines the optimal-guided OCT swept source with ultra-widefield or UWF fundus capture.
+Thus aiding in the improved management of patients and making impactful treatment decisions.

-• Significant Peripheral OCT Imaging: This device can capture peripheral pathologies using optomap integrated imaging and the swept-source full field.
-In most cases, this enables clinicians to get anatomical and guided media insight essential for crucial surgery management.
+- Significant Peripheral OCT Imaging: This device can capture peripheral pathologies using Optomap integrated imaging and swept-source full-field imaging.
+This usually enables clinicians to get anatomical and guided media insight essential for crucial surgery management.
 Thus, providing significant clinical peripheral OCT imaging.

-• Direct Contribution In Plans For Patient Management: In a few cases, the navigated optomap SSC-OCT aids incredibly much when it comes to patient management plans such as surgical, laser, or injection treatment.
+- Direct Contribution to Plans for Patient Management: In a few cases, the navigated Optomap SSC-OCT aids significantly when it comes to patient management plans, such as surgical, laser, or injection treatments.

 9. Ziemer Galilei G6 ($15,555.00)